Plan the Perfect Butler's Pantry

 Planning Your Pantry

-Consider all of the functions you want your butler's pantry to perform, and base your layout, special features, and storage specs on those needs.
+Consider all of the functions you want your butler's pantry to perform.
+Base your layout, special features, and storage specs on those needs.
 Not everyone needs a wine cooler or an integrated dishwasher—customize to make your life easier.

 Perfect for Prep